All Products

 We recommend that you set it to a combination of digits and letters.
 It must not contain any spaces and cannot exceed 64 characters in length.

 Click the field and select a target tag from the drop-down list.
 You can also click Manage Tags to create, modify, and delete tags.
-For more information, see Manage data synchronization projects by using tags.
+For more information, see Use tags to manage data synchronization tasks.

 Source

 If you have created an OceanBase data source, select it from the drop-down list.
-Otherwise, click New Data Source in the drop-down list to create one in the dialog box on the right side.
+If not, click New Data Source in the drop-down list and create one in the dialog box that appears on the right.
 For more information about the parameters, see Create an OceanBase data source.

 Important